 If the manufacturer has no evidence of compliance, you might consider your own testing or seek out a solution that meets your immunity needs.
 It’s better not to take the chance that the system is vulnerable.

-With a better understanding of the types of interference that can affect your systems, let’s explore the ways we can test and protect them.
+With a better understanding of the types of interference that are a threat to your computer hardware, let’s explore the ways we can test and protect them.

 How We Test Systems For Immunity